Canadian manhunt for suspect in deadly stabbings stretches into 4th day

 Canada police investigating reports of shooting in Saskatchewan

-(Reporting by Ismail Shakil in Ottawa and Steve Scherer in Vancouver; Writing by Steve Gorman; Editing by Robert Birsel)
+(Reporting by Ismail Shakil in Ottawa and Steve Scherer in Vancouver; Writing by Steve Gorman and Doina Chiacu; Editing by Robert Birsel and Deepa Babington)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.